Lrssn-blog/Style-guide/Javascript.md

     }
   };
   ```
-When declaring an anonymous function in the list of arguments for a function call, the body of the function is indented two spaces more than the preceding indentation depth.
+When declaring an anonymous function in the list of arguments for a function call, the body of the function is indented four spaces more than the preceding indentation depth.

 Example:
   ```shell